News & Events

 Celebrate Fairtrade

 As we start a new year as a Fairtrade church, it is inspiring to look at Fairtrade’s wrap up video for 2024.
-It highlights the incredible achievements brought to life through the stories of farmers, workers, partners, campaigners, and supporters like all
+It highlights the incredible achievements brought to life through the stories of farmers, workers, partners, campaigners, and supporters like all of us at Immanuel.

 See: https://tinyurl.com/4d2a3zcb